Business Research Projects

 “The BCIT Operations Management students integrated very well into the Six Sigma project”, stated David Muncaster, Manager, Continuous Improvement, “their approach was systematic and their conclusions are directly applicable.
 In fact, the successful projects we have completed with BCIT School of Business students has led several other Staples Advantage Divisions across North America to seek similar relationships in their areas…we now have other SSBB leaders wondering: ‘How can we get some of those great students!’”

 Working Together to Solve Economic Challenges: Cross-disciplinary Projects

 Working with International Partners

-Hire a Directed Studies team for your organization
+Hire a Business Consulting Project team for your organization

 Does your organization need a problem solved using process management tools, strategy, and in-depth research?
-Complete our online DS application form and a faculty representative will contact you to explore your needs further.
+Visit our Business Consulting Project website and to contact a faculty representative to explore your needs further.